 I'm not known for my frugality.
 I don't pinch pennies.
-I prefer to earn a little more money, rather than cut back.
-And, to tell the truth, I'm willing to pay more for an experience I enjoy, or for convenience, or for a better quality item.
+I prefer to earn a little more money rather than cut back.
+And, to tell the truth, I'm willing to pay more for an experience I enjoy, for convenience, or for a better quality item.

 Can Going the Cheap Route Cost You More?

 In some cases, being too cheap can cost you more in the long run.
-After all, if you buy a low quality product, you will end up buying the same thing sooner.
+After all, if you buy a low-quality product, you will buy the same thing sooner.
 That's what happens with shoes.
-When we buy the cheapest shoes, we often get low quality shoes that have to be replaced in a matter of months.
-Paying more for better quality shoes can save us money over time, since we don't have to buy them as often.
+When we buy the cheapest shoes, we often get low-quality ones that must be replaced in months.
+Paying more for better quality shoes can save us money over time since we don't have to buy them as often.

 What about Experiences?
 How Do You Measure that Value?

-In my mind, true value in an experience is one that you really enjoy.
-Yes, I can pay less for a seat clear back in the balcony, but when I am going to the opera, I want a box seat, or when seeing Brian Regan, it's fun to be up close.
+In my mind, the true value of an experience is one that you really enjoy.
+Yes, I can pay less for a seat clear back in the balcony, but when I go to the opera, I want a box seat, or when seeing Brian Regan, it's fun to be up close.
 I am also willing to pay for the convenience of a better time when flying somewhere.
 And I think it's worth it to pay more for a delicious, fresh handmade pastry than get a pre-packaged donut.